escapin/givenClauseLoop/README.md

 * http://www.cs.miami.edu/~tptp/TPTP/SyntaxBNF.html

-There are two deletion strategies, each of them based on that one implemented in to two well-known theorem provers:
+There are two deletion strategies, each of them based on that one implemented in two well-known theorem provers:

 * Otter	http://www.cs.unm.edu/~mccune/otter/